thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 ### Flashing the firmware

-Before flashing firmware we need to figure out what serial interface using to communicate with NodeMCU.
+Before flashing firmware, we need to figure out which serial interface using to communicate with NodeMCU.

 ```bash
 $ dmesg